ReginaDevaraj/Keypad-Based-Servo-Lock-System-Simulation-Tinkercad-/README.md

 You can view and test this project in **Tinkercad** here:
 👉 [Click to Open Simulation](https://www.tinkercad.com/things/42jR8zw3rga-door-lock)

-## 📄 Project Documentation
-Full project details can be found in files.
+## 📄 Project Documentation can be found in PDF.